 Ready?
 Go!
 Sprinkle the borax mixture on your lawn using a hand trowel.
 You will need to reach all the corners of your yard and cover it maximally on the surface.

-Also, ensure to maintain the dry atmosphere on your yard 2-3 days after the borax application.
-The time allowance will allow the borax to dehydrate the fleas, thus killing them.
+Also, ensure to maintain the dry atmosphere in your yard 2-3 days after the borax application.
+The time allowance will allow the Borax to dehydrate the fleas, thus killing them.

 Step 4: Spread the Borax

-Use a tool such as a rake to spread the borax on the yard to ensure that the powder gets to all the plants and grass.
-To avoid poisoning and contamination, ensure that no human being or animal steps on the yard for about 2-3 days.
-Note that if your pets ingest the borax mixture, it might get poisoned.
+Use a tool such as a rake to spread the Borax on the yard to ensure that the powder gets to all the plants and grass.
+To avoid poisoning and contamination, ensure that no human being or animal steps in the yard for about 2-3 days.
+Note that if your pets ingest the borax mixture, they might get poisoned.

 Step 5: Water the Yard

-In addition to treating your yard, you will need to treat your house using flea bombs to control the fleas from residence from inside and outside.
-You can find borax in an online store or the physical grocery store, particularly in the detergent section.
+In addition to treating your yard, you will need to treat your house using the best fogger for fleas to control the fleas from residence from inside and outside.
+You can find Borax in an online store or the physical grocery store, particularly in the detergent section.

 Borax for fleas on hardwood floors

-Is it possible to use borax for fleas to exterminate hardwood floors?
-Just like you can use borax to treat your lawns, it can also be applied on your hardwood floors.
+Is it possible to use Borax for fleas to exterminate hardwood floors?
+Like you can use Borax to treat your lawns, it can also be applied on your hardwood floors.

-Step 1: Clear then furniture and carpets and vacuum the whole floor space.
-The process will help eject all the fleas that could be hiding under the furniture and carpets.
+Step 1: Clear the furniture and carpets and vacuum the whole floor space.
+The process will help eject all the fleas that could be hiding under the table and carpets.
 Also, vacuuming will eject flea larvae from their cocoons.